corentin-prigent/mmg-manual/source/introduction.rst

 Your contributions to the **mmg** project are welcome.
 You can help us to improve our code by many means:

-  * pull requests: please follow the [guidelines on the wiki](https://github.com/MmgTools/Mmg/wiki/Developers-wiki#pull-requests);
+  * pull requests: please follow the `guidelines on the wiki <https://github.com/MmgTools/Mmg/wiki/Developers-wiki#pull-requests>`_
-  * feature requests: please use the [Mmg forum](https://forum.mmgtools.org/);
+  * feature requests: please use the `mmg forum <https://forum.mmgtools.org/>`_
-  * bug reports: please use the [GitHub issue tracker](https://github.com/MmgTools/mmg/issues/new);
+  * bug reports: please use the `GitHub issue tracker <https://github.com/MmgTools/mmg/issues/new>`_

 **************
 About the team
 **************

-Mmg's current developers and maintainers are Charles Dapogny, Cécile Dobrzynski, Pascal Frey and Algiane Froehly.
+**mmg** current developers and maintainers are Nicolas Barral, Charles Dapogny and Corentin Prigent.

 Contact: contact@mmgtools.org